E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

 - create a new column in transactionLists called Category that lists category name in bold for each transaction
+- currently, cells with large/lengthy data in TransList cause columns to mis-align
 - add a second line to each transaction called detailedDesc this should use info that would appear in prevBudgetTotal, CurrentBudgetTotal and, ExpensesTotal.
 Once this is built, remove the above three columns, this will make layout very mobile friendly
 - in transList button icon replace "X" with a trash can icon
 - in transList create a filter by category option that allows user to only view the transactions from a preferred/chosen/selected category